spacetelescope/imexam/README.rst

 ---------------------------------------------------------------------
-This is useful when you want to make batch plots or return information . from scripts You can also save the lotting data returned and use it    . futher, or design your own plot                                        .
+This is useful when you want to make batch plots or return information . from scripts You can also save the lotting data returned and use it    . further, or design your own plot                                       .

 ::